JupyterPhysSciLab/Documentation/README.md

    make it affordable for educational use;
 3. adaptability, allowing for use in a variety of teaching situations;
-4. GUI elements that allow students in introductory courses without programming experience to collect data and analyze it;
+4. GUI elements that allow students in introductory courses without programming experience to collect data and analyze it, while also facilitating scaffolding learning to write data analysis code/scripts in more advanced course;
 5. tools for instructors allowing them to create worksheets or more open-ended assignments (there is some potential feature overlap with [nbgrader](https://github.com/jupyter/nbgrader), but nbgrader tools are